AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Oregon prevents insurance companies from raising premiums at renewal, canceling policies, or refusing to renew existing policies due to the driver’s credit history.
 Insurers can, however, use credit information to determine who they want to cover and for how much.1

-2. Join the Automobile Insurance Plan of Oregon: If you can’t find insurance that you can afford, Oregon will place you in an assigned risk pool and find an insurance provider that has to cover you by law.2 Talk to an insurance agent or broker to get connected, or contact the Western Association of Automobile Insurance Plans (WAAIP) directly.
+5. Join the Automobile Insurance Plan of Oregon: If you can’t find affordable insurance, Oregon will place you in an assigned risk pool and find an insurance provider that has to cover you by law.3 This is a last resort typically reserved for individuals with a history of violations that are more severe than a speeding ticket, like a DUI.
+Talk to an insurance agent or broker to get connected, or contact the Western Association of Automobile Insurance Plans (WAAIP) directly.

 • Email address: waaip@aipso.com